Watson Lake Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds from the East-Southeast (120°) at 8kt.
+Winds will be variable in direction at 3 kt.
 Visibility will be excellent at more than 6SM.
-Scattered clouds at 1200 feet, Overcast skies at 7000 feet.
+Scattered clouds at 4000 feet, Broken clouds at 9000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 Visibility